Skip to content

 Languages in Hong Kong

-Yes, English is the official language of Hong Kong and is important in the business world, the use of Mandarin and Cantonese are highly prominent.
+English is the official language of Hong Kong and is important in the business world, the use of Mandarin and Cantonese are highly prominent.
 And if you are an expat looking for a job in Hong Kong, the ability to speak in Mandarin and/or Cantonese gives you a bonus to communicate in the country.

-Cantonese vs. Mandarin
+Cantonese vs. Mandarin language

 So, if you are living and working in Hong Kong for your whole life, stick with the Cantonese language.
 And if you want to move later on to another country and learn another language for your future international career, go with Mandarin.
 Moreover, if you have been transferred within a multinational company, you would not need to speak Cantonese where most of the people in the firm would be able to communicate in English.

-Living Like The Locals
+Living in Hong Kong Like The Locals

 Nevertheless, language skills aren’t all you require for successful work experience in Hong Kong when you move there.
 The much-cited theories of “cultural competence” and “intercultural communication” have significant practical suggestions in the business world in Hong Kong as well.
 So, those who have just completed relocating to Hong Kong for some business would encounter some unpleasant surprises.